Published on January 9, 2021

 Winter hikers are rewarded with a view of Vernal falls decorated with snow and icicles.
 Photo: Theresa Ho

-• Distance: 2 miles out & back (to Footbridge); 5.4 miles out & back (top of Vernal Fall); 8.4 miles out & back (top of Nevada Fall)
+• Distance: 2 miles out & back (to footbridge); 5.4 miles out & back (top of Vernal Fall)

-• Elevation Gain: 400 feet (Footbridge); 1,500 feet (Vernal Fall); 2,000 feet (Nevada Fall)
+• Elevation gain: 400 feet (footbridge); 1,500 feet (Vernal Fall)

-• Difficulty: Easy-Strenuous
+• Difficulty: easy-strenuous

-One of the most popular “” and challenging “” hikes in Yosemite is the Mist Trail up to Vernal & Nevada Falls.
+One of the most popular and challenging hikes in Yosemite is the Mist Trail up to Vernal & Nevada Falls.
 While the artfully-hewn granite steps of this route are closed in winter (ice), another route beckons!
 Beginning at the Happy Isles Trailhead, there are lots of distance/difficulty options, and no matter which you choose this one-of-a-kind waterfall canyon takes on a new vibe come winter.
 Plus, it’s far less trafficked in winter than summer.
 Be aware of elevations here “” snowfall can vary greatly from the Footbridge to the top of Nevada Fall “” so plan your route with respect for all of winter’s majesty!

 Yosemite Winter Hikes in Hetch Hetchy